Optimal rates of decay for operator semigroups on Hilbert spaces: Optimal decay for resolvent growth with positive increase

-so that \eqref{eq:Minv} is violated; see \cite[Example~5.2]{BaChTo16}.
-We shall see in Section~\ref{sec:quasi} that this is a special case of a much more general result, Theorem~\ref{thm:normal_rate}, which allows us to compute the precise rate of decay for normal semigroups with arbitrary resolvent growth.
-On the other hand, if we let $M\colon[0,\infty)\to(0,\infty)$ be defined by $M(s)=\smash{\sup_{|r|\le s}}\|R(ir,A)\|$, $s\ge0$, then even for semigroups of contractions on a Hilbert space \eqref{eq:Minv} may hold without $M$ having positive increase.
-Indeed, let us consider the contraction semigroup $\T$ generated by $A=B-I$, where $B$ is the generator considered in \cite[Example~5.1.10]{ABHN11}.
-In this case it is straightforward to show that $\|T(t)A\inv\|=O(e^{-t/2})$ as $t\to\infty$.
-Using the estimate in \eqref{eq:lb} and sharpening the lower bound for the resolvent obtained in \cite[Example~5.1.10]{ABHN11} we see that $M(s)\asymp\log s$ as $s\to\infty$.
-Thus \eqref{eq:Minv_ass} is satisfied but $M$ does not have positive increase.
-One crucial feature in this example is that $M$ is unbounded even though $\dist(is,\s(A))\ge1$ for all $s\in\RR$.
+One crucial feature of the previous example is that $M$ is unbounded even though $\dist(is,\s(A))\ge1$ for all $s\in\RR$.
 As we shall see now, the situation changes if we restrict attention to cases in which the resolvent growth is controlled by the distance to the spectrum.
 Indeed, the following result is similar to \cite[Proposition~5.1]{BaChTo16} and shows for a large class of semigroups, including in particular all normal semigroups, that the assumption of positive increase is in fact \emph{necessary} for \eqref{eq:Minv} to hold, so Theorem~\ref{thm:BD} is optimal in this sense.
 Note that the assumptions made in our result appear to be weaker, and are certainly easier to verify, than those of \cite[Proposition~5.1]{BaChTo16}.
 We shall take advantage of this in Section~\ref{sec:wave} below.

 \begin{thm} Let $X$ be a Banach space and let $A$ be the generator of a $C_0$-semigroup $\T$ on $X$.
 Suppose that $\s(A)\subseteq\CC_-$ and that $M\colon\RR_+\to(0,\infty)$ is a continuous non-decreasing function such that $M(s)\to\infty$ as $s\to\infty$ and